 Long term immunosuppression is not only dangerous to the patients, it is also detrimental to the fetal precursor cell transplants, because these are very young cells, enormously sensitive to any toxin, and immunosuppressants are indeed highly toxic!

-The controversy should have ended when BCRO presented the existence of its method to the U.S. FDA in 1999 in our four IND license applications BCRO method of preparation of fetal cell transplants individually for each patient incorporates all pertinent requirements of PHS Guidelines on Infectious Disease Issues in Xenotransplantation” of January 19, 2001 (Federal Register, Volume 66, Number 19, pages 8120-1), which is the final version of the same regulation issued initially as a ”Draft” on September 23, 1996 (available from Federal Register under 61FR49920)
+The controversy should have ended when BCRO presented its method to the U.S. FDA in 1999 in our four IND license applications.
+BCRO method of preparation of fetal cell transplants individually for each patient incorporates all pertinent requirements of PHS Guidelines on Infectious Disease Issues in Xenotransplantation” of January 19, 2001 (Federal Register, Volume 66, Number 19, pages 8120-1), which is the final version of the same regulation issued initially as a ”Draft” on September 23, 1996 (available from Federal Register under 61FR49920)

 On February 16, 2000, by its favorable ruling in the case 1 BvR 420/97, the German Supreme Court ('Bundesverfassungsgericht') re-affirmed that the permission for this type of treatment, in medical practice in Germany since early 50-ies, could continue.
 This decision of German Supreme Court, with a power of law, applies to all Member States of the European Union.

 Legally it is related to certain chapters of the 2001/83/EC European Community Council Directive, that in turn had become incorporated in national laws of all Member States of European Union, as mandated by Maastricht Treaty.

 BCRO method of preparation of animal fetal precursor cell transplants is in full compliance -with the decision of the German Supreme Court in case of 1BvR420/97, -with EU Directives, as well as -national laws of all Member States of European Union.